Grace Millane murder: Shovel found in central West Auckland

-The shovel sought by police in relation to the Grace Millane murder has been found.
+A shovel sought by police in relation to the Grace Millane murder has been found.

 Detective Inspector Scott Beard announced today that the item was recovered by detectives earlier today, as a result of the continued examination of CCTV footage.